Kenya tea prices dip at latest sale

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-NAIROBI, March 5 The highest price for top Kenyan tea fell to $3.70 per kg at this week's sale from $3.95 per kg last week, Africa Tea Brokers (ATB) said on Wednesday.
+NAIROBI, March 19 The highest price for top grade Kenyan tea fell to $3.50 per kg at this week's sale from $3.60 per kg last week, Africa Tea Brokers (ATB) said on Wednesday.

 Kenya is the leading world exporter of black tea and the crop is a major foreign exchange earner for east Africa's largest economy, together with horticulture and tourism.

-Demand was strong from Pakistan, Kazakhstan, Russia and Sudan which bought more tea than last week.
+Demand was strongest from Pakistan while Afghanistan, Bazaar, Kazakhstan and Egypt were more active in the market than last week.

 Most of the tea auctioned at the Mombasa auction is from Kenya, but it also offers tea from Uganda, Tanzania, Rwanda, Burundi and other regional producers.
-(Reporting by George Obulutsa.
-Editing by Jane Merriman)
+(Reporting by Drazen Jorgic; Editing by Richard Lough)

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)